-Charity is completing her master’s degree in Educational Policy Studies, while earning her Doctorate in Education (EdD) in Curriculum and Instruction, both from Loyola University Chicago.
-She serves on the Board of Directors for the Computer Science Teachers Association, is a member of the American Educational Research Association, and provides keynotes, workshops, and conference sessions on diversity, equity, and inclusion in (computer science) education for various organizations and events, including the Computer Science Teachers Association, Georgia Tech’s Constellations Center for Equity in Computing, the Association for Computing Machinery’s Technical Symposium on Computer Science Education, The Inclusive STEM & CS Summit, the Illinois Statewide K-12 Computer Science Education Summit, Loyola University Chicago, and Chicago Public Schools.
+Charity is completing her master’s degree in educational policy studies from Loyola University Chicago.
+She is also a member of the American Educational Research Association (AERA) and the Association for Computing Machinery’s Special Interest Group on Computer Science Education (SIGCSE), and she has presented conference sessions, provided keynotes, moderated panels, and served as a subject matter expert on diversity, equity, and inclusion in (computer science) education for various organizations and events, including CSTA, the ACM’s Technical Symposium on Computer Science Education, AERA, AnitaB.org, Georgia Tech’s Constellations Center for Equity in Computing, The Inclusive STEM & CS Summit, the Illinois Statewide K-12 Computer Science Education Summit, Loyola University Chicago, and Chicago Public Schools.

 Charity continues to support equitable student access, engagement, and achievement in computer science, both within and beyond the classroom.
 “CS For All means making Computer Science a democracy where any student can envision a programmer, analyst, or gamer, and see themselves.”